Siberian Federal University: History

 Siberian Federal University includes 35 R&D subdivisions such as research institutes, design bureau, centers for equipment joint use, REC, laboratories, innovation centers, technology parks, centers of technology transfer, pilot factories, etc.

 Rankings

-The Siberian Federal University was ranked #14 among Russian universities in the international rankings "Web of Science" (composed by Thomas Reuters) and "Ranking Web of World Universities".
+The Siberian Federal University was ranked # 1,589 in the world in 2023 by US News & World Report.
+It was ranked #14 among Russian universities in the rankings "Web of Science" (composed by Thomas Reuters) and "Ranking Web of World Universities".
 The university holds positions in Russian universities' rankings: 9th place (AA+) in the ARES-2020 Russian Universities Ranking; 12th — 14th place in the Total National Rating of Universities (rating is composed by Interfax and Echo of Moscow); 7th — 8th place in the section "Innovations and Entrepreneurship", 6th — 10th place in the section "Education".
 It was also awarded 4 stars in 2014 QS University Rating.

 Structure

 The organization structure of Siberian Federal University consists of following Institutes: